aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 Create a new `AbstractCustomResourceHandler` subclass and implement the `create`, `update`, and `delete` methods with provisioning logic in the appropriate methods(s).

-As an example, if a lambda only needs to provision something when a stack is created, put the provisioning logic exclusively within the `create` method; the other methods can just return `null`.
+As an example, if a Lambda function only needs to provision something when a stack is created, put the provisioning logic exclusively within the `create` method; the other methods can just return `null`.

 ```java hl_lines="8 9 10 11"
 import com.amazonaws.services.lambda.runtime.Context;